mittagessen/kraken/docs/training.rst

         [270.2364] alphabet mismatch {'9', '8', '݂', '3', '݀', '4', '1', '7', '5', '\xa0'}

-is a warning about missing characters in either the test or training set, i.e. that the alphabets of the sets are not equal.
-Increasing the size of the test set will often remedy this warning.
+is a warning about missing characters in either the validation or training set, i.e.  that the alphabets of the sets are not equal.
+Increasing the size of the validation set will often remedy this warning.

 .. code-block:: console

         Accuracy report (2) 0.8445 3504 545

-this line shows the results of the test set evaluation.
-The error after 2 epochs is 545 incorrect characters out of 3504 characters in the test set for a character accuracy of 84.4%.
+this line shows the results of the validation set evaluation.
+The error after 2 epochs is 545 incorrect characters out of 3504 characters in the validation set for a character accuracy of 84.4%.
 It should decrease fairly rapidly.
 If accuracy remains around 0.30 something is amiss, e.g. non-reordered right-to-left or wildly incorrect transcriptions.
 Abort training, correct the error(s) and start again.

 After training is finished the best model is saved as ``model_name_best.mlmodel``.
 It is highly recommended to also archive the